John Dewey: Pragmatism, instrumentalism, consequentialism

-Dewey sometimes referred to his philosophy as instrumentalism rather than pragmatism and would have recognized the similarity of these two schools to the newer school named consequentialism.
+Dewey sometimes referred to his philosophy as instrumentalism rather than pragmatism.
 In some phrases introducing a book he wrote later in life meant to help forestay a wandering kind of criticism of the work based on the controversies due to the differences in the schools that he sometimes invoked, he defined at the same time with precise brevity the criterion of validity common to these three schools, which lack agreed-upon definitions:

 But in the proper interpretation of "pragmatic," namely the function of consequences as necessary tests of the validity of propositions, provided these consequences are operationally instituted and are such as to resolve the specific problem evoking the operations, the text that follows is thoroughly pragmatic.

 His concern for precise definition led him to detailed analysis of careless word usage, reported in Knowing and the Known in 1949.

-Dewey also regularly refers and discusses the definitions of pragmatism used by other philosophers within the movement such as Charles Pierce and William James when trying to pin down his own definitions in his Essays in Experimental Logic.
-Regarding Pierce he writes "Mr. Pierce explained that he took the term 'pragmatic' from Kant, in order to denote empirical consequences."
+Dewey also regularly refers and discusses the definitions of pragmatism used by other philosophers within the movement such as Charles Peirce and William James when trying to pin down his own definitions in his Essays in Experimental Logic.
+Regarding Peirce he writes "Mr. Peirce explained that he took the term 'pragmatic' from Kant, in order to denote empirical consequences."
 Following this statement he also introduces James' usage of the term pragmatism when he writes "what is important is that the consequences should be specific...
 When he [James] said that general notions must 'cash in', he meant of course that they must be translatable into verifiable specific things.